 In the southeastern part of the settlement and a short distance from the sea, the visitor could see Roman bath apartments and remnants of small theater as well as parts of walls and floors.
 Along the coast, there are buildings that are made of large carved porous rocks.
 The elongated and large building located here is probably identified with the temple of the Roman emperors mentioned by Pausanias.
 In the surrounding area, there are scattered architectural members, such as pillar bases, tectonic capitals and ribbed columns.

 The city along the coastline was built 3 meters higher than its current location.
 The submerged buildings that continue to the sea at a depth of about 7 meters are made of rectangular stone bricks that come from a nearby sunken quarry.
 Their use has not been clarified but they were probably piers, docks and other buildings with port use.
 According to the most probable version, the city sank in 365 AD after a strong earthquake, which also caused the separation of the rock of Monemvasia from the mainland.

 The visitor today will see the sign near the port of modern Plytra that marks the entrance to the archaeological site of Ancient Asopos and will admire the ruins along the coast.
 But the best way to explore this unique destination is to dive into the clear blue waters and admire the magnificent sight of the sunken buildings [photo at the top].
 It is undoubtedly the best place for snorkeling in Lakonia.

 Next is a video from our visit this year to the sunken city of Ancient Asopos :

-Two unique destinations that could be combined in one visit (the distance between them is 35 km) and could offer you a once in a lifetime experience.
-It is really surprising that the Greek state left such treasures to their fate and has not use them as alternative tourist destinations.
+Two unique destinations that could be combined in one visit (the distance between them is 35 km) and could offer you a once-in-a-lifetime experience.
+It is really surprising that the Greek state left such treasures to their fate and has not used them as alternative tourist destinations.